BlueJayXRStudio/TSM_Case_Study_Webots/README.md

 Colledanchise and Ögren address this limitation with a new formalization of Behavior Trees as recursive, functional compositions over system state and return status.
 This reformulation enables behaviors to be treated as composable, modular functions capable, in principle, of invoking subtasks and responding dynamically to their outcomes.
 However, this formalism is itself a departure from earlier BT models, and most practical implementations do not take it to its logical conclusion.

+[BlueJay TODO: py_trees version of MoveToRL]

 A modified use of py_trees can simulate this dynamic recursion by manually tracking and ticking subtasks, but doing so requires imperative logic and external state management (e.g., holding a reference to self.current_subtree and checking its status explicitly).
 While this demonstrates the expressive power enabled by the formalism, it remains structurally tied to the traditional BT engine model and does not naturally reflect the recursive, call-stack-based flow suggested by the theory.

+[BlueJay TODO: TSM version of MoveToRL]

 The Task Stack Machine (TSM) fills this gap by providing a runtime execution model that directly matches the recursive semantics of the formalism.
 Each task in TSM is a first-class execution unit that can dynamically call subtasks, propagate return statuses, and build control flow at runtime.
-Behaviors like MoveToWaypoint are no longer statically composed trees; they become dynamically constructed processes made up of many nested actions, retries, and reactive adjustments.
+Behaviors like MoveToWaypoint are no longer statically composed trees; they become dynamically constructed processes made up of many nested actions and reactive adjustments.

 This approach finds further theoretical support in the work of Florez-Puga et al., whose Dynamic Behavior Trees explicitly acknowledge the need for runtime behavior generation in response to environmental context.
 Together, these frameworks reinforce the idea that behaviors must be both composable and dynamically constructed in order to handle the demands of real-world autonomy.

-Building on this foundation, TSM does not merely agree with the semantic direction of modern BT theory—it operationalizes it.
+Building on this foundation, TSM does not merely agree with the semantic direction of modern BT theory; it operationalizes it.
 The diagrammatic structure introduced in this case study is not only a practical architecture for robust navigation; it also represents a novel and faithful implementation of the recursive, compositional execution model that Colledanchise and Ögren and Florez-Puga et al. conceptually endorse but stop short of fully implementing.

 ## References: